-Global changes facing USACE can result in increased water demand and higher potential for drought, including areas of the country formerly thought to have ample supplies of water.
+Global changes facing the U.S. Army Corps of Engineers (USACE) can result in increased water demand and higher potential for drought, including areas of the country formerly thought to have ample supplies of water.

-In 1981, USACE published ER 1110-2-1941, Drought Contingency Plans (DCP).
-This regulation provides policy and guidance for the preparation of Drought Contingency Plans in the context of water control management.
-The plans are intended to respond to public needs with respect to drought, including:
+The droughts of the 1970's led UASCE to establish policy and guidance for the preparation of Drought Contingency Plans in the context of water management.
+ER 1110-2-1941, Drought Contingency Plans (pdf, 169 KB), was published by USACE in 1981 to guide the development of drought contingency plans (DCPs) that respond to public needs with respect to drought, including:

-These Drought Contingency Plans were directed to be prepared for each Corps project or system of projects that have controlled reservoir storage.
+These DCPs were directed to be prepared for each Corps project or system of projects that have controlled reservoir storage.

 Updating Drought Contingency Plans to Account for Climate Change

 Climate change has and is anticipated to continue to affect the frequency, duration, and spatial extent of drought in the United States.
 USACE recognizes the necessity of using the best available and actionable science on climate change impacts to water resources in updating DCPs to account for changing climate conditions, changing demographics and water demand, and improvements in technology and drought monitoring over the last decade to support sustainable water management.

 An interdisciplinary and interagency Project Development Team (PDT) was established to compile drought contingency plan information and compare and contrast contents and methods previously used for forecasting drought frequency and intensity in order to evaluate gaps and robustness, develop analytical tools, and set the stage for future updates to plans and their guidance, if necessary.